Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-It seems with monitors, the settings menu is one of those dividing lines where things can either go really really right, or horribly wrong with very little in between.
+It seems with monitors, such as the LG 34WN750 ultrawide QHD IPS monitor, the settings menu is one of those dividing lines where things can either go really, really right or horribly wrong with very little in between.

 Luckily, the LG 34UM88 succeeds on every possible front in this category, thanks in part to the inclusion of a 5-way control stick front and center on the underside of the display.
 I’ve said it before and that probably won’t be the last time: navigating monitor menus with three buttons that all serve different purposes depending on the menu you’re in is the pinnacle of unintuitive design, and continues to be one of the core aggravations I have with monitors as a whole.